tagplay/api/source/includes/_data_objects.md

-name       | String | Name of the Provider created_time | JSONDate | Time the item was created *at the Provider* username   | String | Username of the user who posted to the Provider
+name       | String | Name of the Provider created_time | JSONDate | Time the item was created *at the Provider* username   | String | Username of the user who posted to the Provider user_id    | String | The ID of the user who posted to the Provider

 ## Post